 The attitudinal factors of mindfulness “constitute the major pillars of mindfulness practice” according to Jon Kabat-Zinn in his book Full Catastrophe Living.
+How we practice may be even more important than the practice itself.
 We can create fertile ground in which mindfulness can best grow by setting an intention to think, feel and behave in particular ways.
 Adopting these viewpoints supports a mindfulness practice and the reverse is also true; with consistent practice these attitudes are cultivated naturally.
 Click the links below to learn more about the various attitudes of mindfulness.

 - Beginner’s Mind

 All things are ready, if our mind be so.